cucumber-attic/bool/ruby/README.md

 ## Ruby (MRI) on Linux/OS X

-You need MRI 1.9.3-p327 or 2.0.0-p0 to build the native C code.
+You need MRI 1.9.3 or 2.0.0 to build the native C code.
 OS X and Linux users can install this easily with [RVM](https://rvm.io/) or [rbenv](https://github.com/sstephenson/rbenv) + [ruby-build](https://github.com/sstephenson/ruby-build).
-Do not use newer patch levels such as 1.9.3-p448, 2.0.0-p195 or 2.0.0-p247.
-They don't seem to install with clang.
-Not sure why.

 Now you need to install dependencies. cd to this directory (`bool/ruby`) and run: